freddiehaddad/feline.nvim/README.md

 </p>
 </div>

 A minimal, stylish and customizable statusline, statuscolumn, and winbar for Neovim

-Requires Neovim >= 0.7

 ## About